RonnieHui/Forage-Virtual-Experience/accenture-data-analytics/README.md

-# accenture Data Analytics Program
-Data Analytics and Visualization Virtual Experience at accenture
+# Data Analytics and Visualization Virtual Experience at accenture

-This repository is to document all tasks from my participation of the data analytics and visualization virtual experience offered by accenture north america.
+This repository is to document all tasks for my participation of the data analytics and visualization virtual experience offered by accenture north america.

 ### Task 1
 Data understanding and data cleaning.